 Cutting down trees leads to deforestation, which then leads to climate change that affects the country’s water quality.
 The issue of Cutting down trees is a problem in both urban and rural areas of the country.

-Some Salvadoran’s don’t care, they cut down trees to be used as burning wood for cooking, for construction, or just to clear space to use the empty land for other uses.
+Many Salvadoran’s don’t care and cut down trees to be used as burning wood for cooking or construction.
+Others do it to clear the land and use the space for other purposes.

 Also, properly disposing of the waste is another important thing that the government has failed to get under control.
 An example of this is all the trash we see in urban areas.
 This garbage, if not pick up and dispose of in the right location, will end up in our rivers and streams; therefore, contaminating the water.